FosaDev/PortScan-Tool/README.md

 # PortScan-Python
-A litlle tool for scan de ports, this tool is made in Python
+A litlle tool for scan the ports, this tool is made in Python

 The requiriments for use this tool is have Python3 and have git in your computer